-With effect from 1 January 2017, the Company entered into arrangements with Insurers for an initial period of six months, (renewed every six months) for 3 years.
-Upon each renewal, the premium rate, insurance charges and profit share are subject to review for any subsequent renewal period.
-As a result of this arrangement, the Company did not retain any insurance risk.
+With effect from 1 January 2017, the Company entered into arrangements with Insurers for an initial period of six months, (renewed every six months) for three years.
+Upon each renewal, the premium rate, insurance charges and profit share may be reviewed for any subsequent renewal period.
+As a result of this arrangement, the Company does not retain any insurance risk.